Dear Colleague Letters

 - Chemical Structure, Dynamics and Mechanisms B - CSDM B

 - Chemical Theory, Models and Computational Methods - CTMC

 - Chemical Synthesis - SYN

-Proposals may be submitted to the following programs between October 1st and October 31st:
+Proposals may be submitted between October 1st and October 31st to:

 - Chemical Measurement and Imaging - CMI